 The Salvation Army began it’s Red Kettle Campaign 124 years ago today, in 1891.
 Salvation Army Captain Joseph McFee was distraught because so many poor individuals in San Francisco were going hungry.
 During the holiday season, he resolved to provide a free Christmas dinner for the destitute and poverty-stricken.
 He only had one major hurdle […]

-Momentum for Mental Health is the largest nonprofit provider of mental health services in Santa Clara County (Federal Tax ID 94-1496052).
+Momentum for Health is the largest nonprofit provider of mental health services in Santa Clara County (Federal Tax ID 94-1496052).

 Momentum offers treatment for adults, teens and families experiencing serious mental illness.